 The directors are pleased to submit their Annual Report and audited accounts for the year ended 30 September 2015.

-The Strategic Report starting on page 4 contains details of the principal activities of the Company and includes the Operating Review and Performance which provides detailed information on the development of the Group's business during the year and indications of likely future developments.
+The Strategic Report contains details of the principal activities of the Company and includes the Operating Review & Performance which provides detailed information on the development of the Group's business during the year and indications of likely future developments.